ology/techn.ology.net/blog/2022/05/25/hp48g-ressurection/index.markdown

     set file type binary      ; Binary if you want to run it.
 ASCII for text source listings.
     SET SEND PACKET-LENGTH 64 ; CRUCIAL!

-To send from HP48 to PC, on PC type:
+To send from the HP48 to the PC, on the PC type:

     server

-The reverse is just:
+Choose a variable and type or press:

+    SEND

+on the calculator.

+To receive a file on the 48, type this (or press the button):

     RECV

-to recieve a file (from the PC) to the HP48 combined with:
+This receives a file (from the PC) on the HP48 with:

     send some-filename